kameshX007/deployJellyfin/README.md

-# deployQbittorrent
+# deployPlex
-This script will deploy a Qbittorrent docker container -It will use port 8080
+This script will deploy a Plex docker container